- 4 Affordable ServiceTitan Alternatives

 According to the press release, the partnership will allow homeowners to book appointments with home service professionals through Google.

-This is an important detail from the announcement because it’s said to only impact the GMB profile, which has already been severely decreased in importance throughout 2015.
+This is an important detail from the announcement.
+It’s said to only impact the GBP, which had already seen a reduction in importance throughout 2015.
 For those of you utilizing tools to radically improve your local SEO throughout your service area, that will not be impacted at all.
-So this is less of the nightmare scenario than it might have appeared at first glance.
+So this is less of a nightmare scenario than it might have appeared at first glance.

 This announcement also comes on the heels of important events for each company: